 Obstetric Anesthesia in a Parturient with Spinal Neurosarcoidosis, Poster presentation at PostGraduate Assembly, New York.

-As of March 08, 2022, Dr. Brouillette reported no relationships with healthcare industry.
+As of April 10, 2023, Dr. Brouillette reported no relationships with the healthcare industry.

 HSS and its physicians make this information available to patients and the public, thus creating a transparent environment for those who are interested in this information.
 Further, the HSS Conflicts of Interest and Commitment Policy prohibits physicians from collecting royalties on products they develop that are used on patients at HSS.